Should Muslims read the Gospel of Barnabas as the true story of Isa?Question: "Should Muslims read the Gospel of Barnabas as the true story of Isa?"

-The descriptions of Palestine show that the author of the Gospel of Barnabas was not familiar with its geography.
+The descriptions of Israel show that the author of the Gospel of Barnabas was not familiar with its geography.
 He alleged that Jesus sailed to Nazareth—an inland city.

 The Gospel of Barnabas says that Jesus was born when Pilate was governor, but history records Pilate becoming governor in A.D.
 26 or 27—long after Jesus’ birth.